auriq/essentia_docs/source/usecases/sum-max.rst

 **Line 9**

-* Tells Essentia to look for data in the publicly available bucket asi-public, which you must enter still enter your AWS credentials to access.
+* Tells Essentia to look for data on your current machine under the directory ../../data.

 **Line 13**